 is described here.
 You can also surf and search some example

-The Continuous Media Web is a technology aimed at providing
+The Continuous Media Web is a video processing technology aimed at providing

 Web users novel ways of building communities and sharing